Foundation Mastercard Sells 155,060 Shares of Mastercard Incorporated (NYSE:MA) Stock

-Mastercard Incorporated (NYSE:MA) major shareholder Foundation Mastercard sold 155,060 shares of the business’s stock in a transaction on Monday, February 7th.
-The stock was sold at an average price of $377.50, for a total value of $58,535,150.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
-Large shareholders that own 10% or more of a company’s shares are required to disclose their transactions with the SEC.
+Mastercard Incorporated (NYSE:MA) major shareholder Foundation Mastercard sold 155,060 shares of the company’s stock in a transaction on Monday, February 14th.
+The shares were sold at an average price of $372.93, for a total value of $57,826,525.80.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+Large shareholders that own more than 10% of a company’s shares are required to disclose their transactions with the SEC.

 Foundation Mastercard also recently made the following trade(s):